LaserChase

 - SG90 Servo (x2) + Laser Pointer: Two SG90 servos are used to move the laser pointer on two axes.

-- Joystick Shield: Control is done via a joystick shield and mode switching through push buttons.
+- Joystick Shield: Control is done via a joystick shield and mode and pattern switching through push buttons.

-- 9V Battery + Holder + DC-DC Step Down Module: Power is supplied through a 9V battery regulated by a step-down module.
+- 9V Battery + Holder + DC-DC Step Down Module: Power is supplied through a 9V battery regulated by a step-down module to 5V.

 - Breadboard + Wires: Components are connected using wires and a breadboard.